Binaryify/OneDark-Pro/README.md

 [GitHub repository](https://github.com/Binaryify/Material-Theme-vscode)

 # What's new?
-1. improve java support
+1. improve C# support

-2. improve C/C++ support
+2. improve PHP support

-3. improve python support

-4. improve markdown support

-5. improve JS and JSON support

 # Docs & Contribute
 This document will tell you how to install and apply this theme on VS Code, and even how to design this theme by yourself!